Sapphicat247/CS_NEA/readme.md

 ## Project Idea & overview

-This is an AI to play the boardgame Catan.
+This is an AI to play the boardgame Catan, it consists of 3 main files, each serving a different purpose.

-First I will implement a version where you play against 2-3 other AIs, then if I have time I will make a stand-alone AI that allows direct interaction so it can be used for over the table play with people.

 I will uer R to analyse the results to work out if changes improve the disign of the AI, or not.